Intel CPU News

 The company a few years ago acquired the Mobileye company in its attempt to enter the market of autonomous vehicles.
 Just over a year ago they acquired the Israeli company Habana Labs to enter the segment of the Artificial Intelligence.

-A little over two years ago, Intel signed Raja Koduri, who was head of the graphics card division of AMD.
-Since then Koduri has been working on his dedicated graphics cards that could debut in 2021.
+In 2019, Intel signed Raja Koduri, who was the head of AMD's graphics card division such as the RX Vega.
+Since then, Koduri is working on his dedicated graphics cards which began to be marketed in 2021 under the name Intel Arc.

 Origin of Intel

-The company was born on July 18, 1968, created by Gordon E Moore, who established the famous Law of More and Robert Noyce.
-Shortly after, the chemical engineer Andy Grove joined, who directed much of 1980 and 1990.
-The processor that opened all the doors and that was a pre and later for the company, was the Intel 8080.
+The company was born on July 18, 1968, created by Gordon E Moore, who established the famous More's Law and Robert Noyce.
+Shortly after, the chemical engineer Andy Grove joined, who directed much of the 1980s and 1990s.
+The processor that opened all the doors and that marked a before and after for the company, was the Intel 8080.
 The company is currently run by Bob swanwho is the current Intel CEO.

 Intel is currently manufacturing 14nm litho processors, or what is the same, the size of the transistors.
-They are in full 10nm development, but many problems are being found, to make the leap to this lithograph.
-Despite the fact that the division that generates the most income is that of desktop processors, the company has special processors for servers, laptops, embedded equipment, Internet of Things or special solutions for Artificial Intelligence and Deep Learning.
+They are in full 10nm development, but many problems are being encountered to make the leap to this lithography.
+Although the division that generates the most revenue is domestic desktop processors, it also has special processors for servers, for laptops, for embedded equipment, for the Internet of Things and for special solutions for Artificial Intelligence and Deep Learning.